How to Knit Twiddle Muffs to Calm and Soothe Seniors with Dementia

 Knitting Twiddle Muffs to Help Dementia and Alzheimer’s Patients

 The following Twiddle Muff pattern comes courtesy of Brett Summerville, from A Perfect Family Circle in southern New Jersey.
-(If you live in this area and would like to offer your own Twiddle Muffs, he would love to accept them!
-Scroll to the end for information.)
+Thank you, Brett!

 Instructions for Twiddle Muffs